 Good nutrition is foundational to healthy aging.
 The Healthy Eating Index, published by the USDA’s Center for Nutrition Policy and Promotion, reflects how closely people follow expert dietary guidelines.
-Scoring 61 out of 100, adults aged 60 and older do better than other age groups in making beneficial food choices.
-Despite this achievement, the mark points to opportunities for improvement!

 Understanding the nutritional needs of older adults takes special consideration.